-Wait for the Nest service to resume to see if your lock and other Nest products come back online.
+Wait for the Nest service to resume to check if your lock and other Nest products come back online.

-Wait a few minutes to see if your lock comes back online.
+Wait a few minutes to check if your lock comes back online.

-Even if your Connect or Guard is in range of your lock, something may be interfering with the connection.
+Even if your Nest Connect or Nest Guard is in range of your lock, something may be interfering with the connection.

-Draw an imaginary straight line between your Connect or Guard and your lock.
-Any time the line is blocked by something big or heavy, it might be causing interference.
+Draw an imaginary straight line between your Nest Connect or Nest Guard and your lock.
+Any time the line is blocked by something big or heavy, it might cause interference.